-The previous article in this four part series about moving beyond the P Mode on your DSLR explained what your camera assumes about the quantity of light when being used in P or Program mode and that combinations of shutter speed and different apertures can result in the same amount of light reaching your DSLR’s sensor.
+The previous article in this four part series about moving beyond the P Mode on your DSLR explained what your camera assumes about the quantity of light when being used in Program mode and that combinations of shutter speed and different apertures can result in the same amount of light reaching your DSLR’s sensor.
 This article explains how to choose the ideal combination of shutter speed and aperture.
-It also introduces ISO which allows you to vary the sensitivity of your DSLR’s sensor.
+It also introduces ISO, which allows you to vary the sensitivity of your DSLR’s sensor.

-Imagine two very different scenes you want to photograph: your son standing resolutely in the mountains, a backdrop of glorious scenery and your daughter dancing at a party, a distracting background of chairs and tables behind her.
+Imagine two very different scenes you want to photograph: your son standing resolutely in the mountains, a backdrop of glorious scenery, and your daughter dancing at a party, a distracting background of chairs and tables behind her.

 What is your camera assuming about the importance of the background in P Mode so it can decide whether or not to blur the background?
 Your camera generally has no idea about what’s in the background.
 Depending on the model, a camera may have thousands of images of scenes, and the ideal shutter speed and aperture for each of those scenes, stored in its memory and will try to match your scene with its memory so it can then impose the ideal shutter speed and aperture.
 This ‘memory’ approach can never match what you know about the scene.
 So once you have decided whether or not you want the background, how do you communicate this to your camera?

 So why don’t cameras use a very high ISO all the time?
-The faster the camera’s ISO, the more ‘noise’ there is—little dots start appearing in the darker or shadow areas of the picture where there shouldn’t be any dots and this isn’t aesthetically desirable.
+The faster the camera’s ISO, the more ‘noise’ there is—little dots start appearing in the darker or shadow areas of the picture where there shouldn’t be any dots, and this isn’t aesthetically desirable.
 Furthermore, sometimes you want a combination of slow shutter speed and small aperture.

-I find it difficult to narrow my photographic interest.
+This article was written by John Slaytor.
+“I find it difficult to narrow my photographic interest.
 This inattention to detail gives me plenty of subject matter.
-My range of work includes Macedonian Weddings and Christenings, Nigerian 21st Birthday parties, Presbyterian and Catholic funerals, Indian and Greek family portraits, Chinese and Ghanaian football supporters, Auschwitz-Birkenau concentration camps and Sydney Opera House.
+My range of work includes Macedonian Weddings and Christenings, Nigerian 21st Birthday parties, Presbyterian and Catholic funerals, Indian and Greek family portraits, Chinese and Ghanaian football supporters, Auschwitz-Birkenau concentration camps, and Sydney Opera House.

 I live and work in Sydney but can and do travel anywhere for my vocation.
 I would like to think I have been positively influenced by Werner Bischof for his quiet humanistic vision, Jane Bown for her minimalist approach to technology, Eve Arnold for her compassion and Peter Dombrovskis for his pristine imagery.
 After visiting Auschwitz I came across Michael Kenna whose work has helped me understand how buildings can have mood.